chb/21cfr11pro-ig/source/pages/overview.md

 #### Automated Client Identity Certificate

-To provide a flexible and standards-based mechanism for signing identity certificates a simple OAuth2-protected certificate-signing REST service (see [Guidance](guidance.html)), or an adaptation of the [ACME](https://tools.ietf.org/html/rfc8555) protocol is recommended.
+To provide a flexible and standards-based mechanism for signing identity certificates a simple OAuth2-protected certificate-signing REST service (see [Guidance](guidance.html)), or an adaptation of the [ACME](https://tools.ietf.org/html/rfc8555) protocol that integrates with the FHIR security profile is recommended.

 [ACME](https://tools.ietf.org/html/rfc8555) is a protocol designed largely for automating the signing of certificates for use to secure hosts in Internet domains and individual web hosts.
 There is no direct means in the standard to automate the signing request and proof provision required to issue an identity certificate, but the intent to be a general and extensible protocol is mentioned:

     Note that while ACME is defined with enough flexibility to handle different types of identifiers in principle, the primary use case addressed by this document is the case where domain names are used as identifiers.

-The ACME API is a useful framework for a 21 CFR 11 system where FHIR clients need to perform certificate orders, but it has a couple of assumptions that can cause complexity:
+The ACME API is a useful conceptual framework for a 21 CFR 11 system where FHIR clients need to perform certificate orders, but it has a couple of assumptions that can cause complexity:

   1. ACME assumes it will operate as a standalone server with its own registration and authentication mechanism that is OAuth-like in that each client request must provide a nonce.
 This parallels and duplicates functionality an OIDC or OAuth 2.0 implementation could provide.
   2. The standard flow for ordering a certificate includes a requirement for a client to poll until a set of validation criteria is met, but these indeterminate duration tests can be omitted from the protocol for identity.

 As a 21 CFR 11-compliant FHIR server adhering to the PRO Implementation Guide already has an OIDC